Page updated 27/12/2017

 Filmed at Ardmore Studios in Bray.

-Convicted criminal Craig Owen (Paul Maxwell) discovers his cellmate possesses the secrets required to obtain a valuable safe deposit box.
-But when he dies in prison, Craig breaks out and is forced to kidnap his late cellmate’s daughter to help him crack the mystery.
+Convicted criminal Craig Owen (Paul Maxwell) discovers his cellmate possesses the secrets required to access a valuable safety deposit box.
+But when the man dies in prison, Craig breaks out and kidnaps his late cellmate’s daughter to help him crack the mystery.

 Available on DVD (2015).